-1 – WordPress is the most popular Content Management System (CMS) worldwide.
-It’s a proven platform, trusted and used by large companies, small businesses, and millions of websites worldwide.
+1 – WordPress is the world’s most popular Content Management System (CMS).
+WordPress is a proven platform, trusted and used by large companies, small businesses, and millions of websites.
 WordPress powers more than a quarter of all new websites in the world and has been continually refined and improved for over a decade (since 2003).
 Every new version of WordPress attracts over 30 million downloads.

 For useful WordPress statistics, see the tutorial below:

 2 – WordPress is easy to use and requires no coding skills or expert knowledge.
 If you have ever used Microsoft Word, then the WordPress interface will fell very familiar.
 In fact, WordPress itself refers to the ease of use of its application as giving you “the power of Microsoft Word with the intuitiveness of an iPhone.“

 3 – WordPress was designed for publishing content online.
 WordPress is not just a website application, it’s also a powerful content publishing platform and CMS.